Redesigning a financial services marketing website

 - The body text size was 14px, rather than the recommended minimum of 16px.

-- There was white or black text over images without an appropriate overlay or outline.
+- There was text over images without an appropriate overlay or outline.

 - Images didn't have alt text.